larsks/r53ddns/README.md

 Option values:

-- `credname` -- a label that can be used to refer to these credentials
+- `label` -- a label that can be used to refer to these credentials

 ### POST /user/`<username>`/host/